ninabarzh/broomstick/content/posts/digital-currencies.md

 The crypto space is a treasure trove for hackers.
 With no central oversight and billions sloshing around in digital wallets, it is a target-rich environment for every cybercriminal from bedroom teenager to North Korean cyber unit.
-Phishing attacks, malware, exchange hacks—it is all on the menu.
+Phishing attacks, malware, exchange hacks, it is all on the menu.
 Once your wallet is emptied, there is no magical undo button.
 You are out of luck and likely out of rent.

-Even the so-called “safer” side of the ecosystem—stablecoins—has proven anything but.
+Even the so-called “safer” side of the ecosystem, stablecoins, has proven anything but.
 These are digital tokens supposedly pegged to real-world currencies like the dollar.
 But that peg can wobble or snap entirely.
 When TerraUSD collapsed in 2022, \$18 billion went up in digital smoke.
 In 2023, a hiccup in the banking system saw USDC temporarily depeg.
 And unlike actual bank deposits, these things are not insured.
 You lose, you lose.